-Last year i met a girl called Ida.
-She was eleven years at the time and her teacher had shared her story with me.
+Last year I met a girl called Ida.
+She was eleven years old at the time and her teacher had shared her story with me.
 Hoping I would help get her the assistance she needed.
 I was to go see her at school but she hadn't reported that day because of illnesses related to her disability.
-Her parents, without the luxury of missing one day at work, had her left her with a neighbour.
+Her parents, without the possibility to miss at work, had her left her with a neighbour.
 I saw Ida for the first time in a red dress, her skin was as dark as her countenance.
 She looked sad, too sad for a little girl.

 My heart sunk when I laid my eyes on her, she was on an old dusty wheelchair meant for a person twice my size.
 My size, not her's.
 Her teacher had shared with me that Ida didn't have legs and that is why she needed a wheelchair to get around.

 Since she had such an oversized wheelchair, her feet couldn't reach the footrests because they were too far away and her legs werent long enough, she is just but a child.
 The practical thing to do was to get rid of the footrests since she didn't need them and fold her feet on top of each other in a way that they rested on the seating area.
 Once the feet were in that position, all she needed to do was pull her dress over her feet.
 To anyone looking, it seemed like she had no legs.

 A wheelchair is supposed to be the thing that liberates you from paralysis and immobility.
 It is supposed to be a part of your being, it should be comfortable and you are supposed to like it overtime.
 A good wheelchair is supposed to have a soul, it is your greatest companion.